GLProtein: Global-and-Local Structure Aware Protein Representation Learning: Methodology

-To refine the embedding space by ensuring that proteins with similar structures or functions are clustered closer together than those that are dissimilar, we need to specify an objective function to optimize.
 Since the task we focus on in this part is contrastive learning, the protein triplet loss is designed.
 This loss function operates by comparing three entities: anchor protein $P$, positive protein $P_{pos}$ and negative protein $P_{neg}$.
-Thus, given protein representation triplet $(P,P_{pos},P_{neg})$, the protein triplet loss $\mathcal{L}_{PTL}$ can be defined as:
+Thus, given protein representation triplet $(P,P_{pos},P_{neg})$, the protein triplet loss $\mathcal{L}_{PTL}$ can be defined as: -0.15in \begin{small}